Proper Washing, Drying Technique and Car Wash Tips

 Are you washing your car, or just damaging the paint?

-Most of the swirl marks that disfigure your vehicle are likely caused by poor washing techniques.
-Thorough weekly washes and careful hand-drying can be the best care you can give your vehicle.
+Most of the swirl marks are likely caused by improper washing techniques.
+Thorough but gentle weekly washes and careful hand-drying can be the best care you can give your vehicle.
 Improper techniques will cause unsightly swirls and scratches in the paint, requiring compounding or polishing at the very least.
 You can eliminate these problems and save yourself extra work by following a few simple tips when washing and drying your vehicle.

 Are you washing weekly or weakly?